 - Encourages the child in going after the goal, gives useful hints and suggestions, and uses a tone of voice that tells the child that she is there to help

 - Sees her child’s point of view and shows flexibility in her attempts to keep her child on track

 - Goes at the child’s pace, provides the child with the opportunity to make choices, and ensures that the child plays an active role in achieving the goal

 Whipple’s findings demonstrated that both sensitivity and autonomy support are needed to maximize secure attachment and hope.

-Historically, Bowlby referred to the secure base in terms of children’s relationships to their parents.
-However, across the last decade scholars have increasingly viewed attachment processes and the secure-base function as operating through adulthood in interpersonal relationships and even in relationships with bosses at work.
+Historically, Bowlby referred to the secure base in terms of children’s relationships with their parents.
+However, across the last decade, scholars have increasingly viewed attachment processes and the secure-base function as operating through adulthood in interpersonal relationships and even in relationships with bosses at work.

 These and other findings all support Bowlby’s contention that interfering and intrusive behaviors are diametrically opposed to providing sensitive and responsive support and are a prime inhibitor of exploratory behaviors.